nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `sort <attribute>/{ASC/DSC}`

 * The asc and dsc tag dictates whether filtered client list is sorted in ascending or descending order.
 * The tags are case-insensitive.
-(ASC are asc both okay.)
+(ASC and asc both okay.)

 Examples:
 * `sort r/ASC` will sort the list by ascending risk-appetite